 When can a child sit in the front seat in Texas?

-There is no specific age requirement in the law when a child can sit in the front.
+According to the Texas child seat laws, there is no specific age requirement when a child can sit in the front.

 Texas Department of Public Safety says that children are ready for a car’s adult seat belt at the age of 12.